getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 ### Symbol Registry

-One mild downside to using symbols as in the few examples is that the `EVT_LOGIN` and `INSTANCE` variables had to be kept out in an outer scope (even the global), or otherwise somehow stored in a publicly available location, so that all parts of the code which need to use the symbols can access them.
+One mild downside to using symbols as in the last few examples is that the `EVT_LOGIN` and `INSTANCE` variables had to be stored in an outer scope (perhaps even the global scope), or otherwise somehow stored in a publicly available location, so that all parts of the code which need to use the symbols can access them.

 To aid in organizing code with access to these symbols, you can create symbol values with the *global symbol registry*.
 For example: